Refreshing the Women’s Health Hub

 - share this evidence through a series of online education and training mechanisms on the Women’s Health Hub.

-These will be designed to support health advocates, practitioners, Governments, funders, and others to embed a gender equity lens throughout our prevention work.
+These will be designed to support health advocates, practitioners, Governments, funders, and others to embed a gender equity lens in preventive health action across Australia.

 Resources that emerge from this project will be created in collaboration with AWHN members, reflect AWHN’s commitment to the determinants of health, and draw links between the National Women’s Health Strategy 2020-2030 and National Preventive Health Strategy 2021-2030.